rsnodgrass/hass-lunos/README.md

 * Home Assistant compatible relay

 The LUNOS Universal Controller (5/UNI-FT) is powered by a 12V transformer (e.g. the Mean Well #RS-15-12 12V/1.3A/15.6W).
+If you want to power two independent LUNOS Controllers and fan sets (plus powering a ESP8266 based WiFi relay), it is recommended the 12V transformer be upgraded to a larger unit, like the Mean Well #RS-50-12 transformer, which produces up to 50W at 12V.

+#### WiFi Relays

 While single-channel WiFi relays can be purchased, for centralized control of several LUNOS zones (using several LUNOS Controllers), purchasing multi-relay modules typically costs less than separate single-channel relays.